jansony1/s3_replication_failure_remediation/README.md

     --name "ExecutionName" \
     --input '{"ReplicationRuleId": <TargetRule>, "SourceBucket": <TargetSourceBucket>}'
 ```
-4. After the execution, one can either query DDB table based on ReplicationRule or using
+4. After the execution, one can either query DDB table based on ReplicationRule or using yiyang's solution

 ## Conclusion